 - Text messages and other messaging.

-These devices can be used for much more than just recovering accidentally deleted data.
-They can also give you access to data that has been deleted on purpose.
+These devices can be used for much more than recovering accidentally deleted data.
+They can also give you access to data deleted on purpose.

-Employers sometimes use them to discover who is leaking company information, or watching inappropriate videos at work.
-Concerned parents can recover chat room logs, to find out who is contacting their child and whether they are sending unsuitable material.
+Employers sometimes use them to discover who is leaking company information or watching inappropriate videos at work.
+Concerned parents can recover chat room logs to determine who is contacting their child and whether they are sending unsuitable material.

-You can also use them to get to the truth of an alleged affair, discovering whether your partner has been sending flirty messages to someone else.
-If you suspect someone in your house has been downloading adult material, a data recovery device will find the evidence.
+You can also use them to uncover the truth of an alleged affair, discovering whether your partner has been sending flirty messages to someone else.
+A data recovery device will find the evidence if you suspect someone in your house has been downloading adult material.

-It really couldn’t be easier to use devices like the Data Forensic Recovery Stick.
+Using devices like the Data Forensic Recovery Stick couldn't be easier.
 You don’t need to be a private detective with special equipment, nor do you need any technical knowledge.

-Simply plug the stick into the USB port of your device and the software will load automatically.
-Choose the folder (or the SD card, USB stick or mass storage device) you want the device to search within, and start the recovery process.
-It may take a short while, but you’ll soon have a full list of every deleted file.
+Plug the stick into the USB port of your device, and the software will load automatically.
+Choose the folder (or the SD card, USB stick or mass storage device) you want the device to search within and start the recovery process.
+It may take a while, but you’ll soon have a full list of deleted files.
 It really is that easy.